seajaysec/pitchbinder/README.md

 - `Meowsic-F#3.wav`
 - `CP70-Ab2.wav`

-As long as the filename contains a note letter (A-G), optional sharp (#), and octave number, it will be detected.
+As long as the filename contains a note letter (A-G), optional sharp (#), optional flat (b), and octave number, it will be detected.

 ## Installation